Do It Right, Not Over: 10 Key Considerations When Incorporating Your Start-up

 Start-ups often lack cash to pay top talent to help the corporation grow, but they do have equity – often a powerful incentive to attract talent.
+There are several forms of equity compensation plans; the one that’s the best fit for a particular corporation will depend on its unique circumstances and on what it hopes to achieve.
+Stock option plans are commonly used by start-ups.
 A stock option plan is a tool for a corporation to attract, motivate and retain talent, such as employees, directors, consultants, advisors, and so on, with the promise of equity at a fixed price in exchange for the option-holder’s commitment to the corporation for a certain period of time.

 Option Defined.
 An option gives the holder a right to purchase a certain number of shares in the future at a pre-determined price (the “exercise price”).

 Number.
 The Board of Directors determines the size of the “stock option pool”.
 The number of options available is usually around 10% to 20% of the company’s fully diluted capital.
 Plans typically give the corporation discretion to ensure retention of its outstanding shares in the event of employee departures by giving it rights to cancel options in exchange for giving option-holders a specified financial value.

 Granting Options.
 The Board of Directors approves the date the options are granted, the total number of shares subject to the option, the exercise price, the vesting commencement date and schedule, the expiry date and any unique terms.
 The corporation and the person receiving the options then sign a written option agreement specifying those details.

 Exercise Price.
 Typically, the Board of Directors determines the exercise price at the shares’ fair market value when the options are issued, although this isn’t always the case.
 The option-holder’s goal is to exercise the option at a later date when it is “in the money”: when the share’s fair market value exceeds the exercise price.